 Top 5 Hockey World Juniors Rivalries

-What are the most well-known Hockey World Juniors rivalries?
+What Are the Biggest Hockey World Juniors Rivalries?

 - United States vs. Canada

 - Russia vs. Czech Republic

 The rivalry between the United States and Canada is the fiercest World Juniors rivalry of all time.
 Since their first meeting in 1973, the United States and Canada have faced off almost every year.
 While the Canadians definitely hold the edge, it does not make the rivalry any less fierce for both sides involved.

 The United States and Canadian teams produce high-level NHL talent each year.
 Players on the World Juniors squads for both teams are typically a mix of collegiate, major junior, and professional players.
 Superstars such as Connor McDavid, Auston Matthews, and Connor Bedard have played in the World Juniors for these teams.

 Russia and Canada are constantly two of the best teams in the World Juniors every single year, making the rivalry all the more relevant.
 Just about every tournament, at least one of the teams is in contention for the gold medal, creating quite a bit of hype even for round-robin games.

 Over the past 20 years, the rivalry reached incredible heights.
 In 2009, Canada beat the Russians in the semis during a shootout, where Russia had a dramatic third-period comeback to beat the Canadians in 2011.
 Canada also had a dramatic win over Russia in 2015, earning them the gold medal.